MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 In this tutorial you will learn the following:

-[!div class="checklist"]
+> [!div class="checklist"]
-* How blocks can be created with JSON.
+> - How blocks can be created with JSON.
-* How to assign textures to a new block.
+> - How to assign textures to a new block.
-* What are some of the behaviors and components that blocks have access to.
+> - What are some of the behaviors and components that blocks have access to.
-* What is .lang and how it's used for in-game text.
+> - What is **.lang** and how it's used for in-game text.

 ### Requirements
 It’s recommended that the following be completed before beginning this tutorial.